Protecting the Legacy of Frank Lloyd Wright

 Since the building was completed, the roof has persistently leaked—and, although there have been several attempts in the past to address the problem, a durable, long-lasting solution had been elusive.
 Buckets have been ubiquitous during rainstorms.
 In a bid to remedy the situation, the County of Marin secured funding, and through their Department of Public Works Capital Projects Division, embarked on a complete rehabilitation of the roofing system.

 Leading the rehabilitation project is Wiss, Janney, Elstner Associates, Inc. (WJE), a global architecture, engineering and materials science firm with a strong presence in the San Francisco Bay Area.
-WJE is known for taking on difficult projects, many that require forensic research and historic restoration expertise (see this article about their work on Alcatraz, for example).
+WJE is known for taking on difficult projects, many that require forensic research and historic restoration expertise.
 The roofing system, as Associate Leslie Scheppelmann and Architect Erin Humphrey explain, is deceptively complex.

 One of the most memorable visible impressions of the Marin County Civic Center, upon its completion, was the distinctive blue roof.
 The original blue roof stood out against the golden California hills, but it had faded considerably over time, as did a reroofing system installed in the late 1990s.